draeger-lab/refinegems/dev/README.md

 This is a directory containing information, notebooks with open work and testing examples and much more for the developers of the `refineGEMs` package.
 It also serves as an additional hub, where developers can share and discuss their code.

-Additionally, some helpful code for making developement easier and standardised between developers has been added here as well.
+Additionally, some helpful code for making development easier and standardised between developers has been added here as well.

 More information about the different files collected here can be found below.